 If you’d prefer to use a different type of TLS certificate, such as one from a different CA, a wildcard certificate, or an EV certificate, you can easily do so.

-Simply upload your own certificate, following the steps listed in the Heroku SSL Dev Center article.
+Simply upload your own certificate, following the steps listed in Heroku SSL.

 Providing your own certificate disables ACM for your application.
-If you want to re-enable ACM, you can run:
+If you want to re-enable ACM, you can run the following command:

 $ heroku certs:auto:enable